resistaiart/forge-service/README.md

 ### Configuration

-**Forge Service allows for deep customisation through user profiles, which store preferences such as:**
+**The Forge Project allows for deep customisation through user profiles, which store preferences such as:**
 - Preferred Sampler
 - Resolution
 - Aspect Ratio